Tinganz/NAS-Sensitivity/README.md

 ## Attribution

 Both Neural Architecture Search architectures in this repository were created by Zayah Cortright and built on previous work by Prateek Ganguli and Tingan Zhu.
-This work was done within and supported by the Design Automation to X Lab, headed by Dr. Samarjit Chakraborty, at the University of North Carolina at Chapel Hill Department of Computer Science.
-All inquiries should be email to zayah [at] unc [dot] edu.
+This work was done within and supported by the Design Automation to X Lab, led by Dr. Samarjit Chakraborty, at the University of North Carolina at Chapel Hill Department of Computer Science.
+All inquiries should be emailed to zayah [at] unc [dot] edu.